logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/label-property/label-property-positional-details/_index.md

 ![](/images/TA_Help/Images/prop_label.top_zone_nonaligned_candidates.png)

-**Note:** Determination of value for T : T is the threshold value used for placing an upper physical limit on the position of a label control's bottom edge relative to a main control, for that label control to qualify candidate label donor under the top zone scenario above.
+{{<note>}} Determination of value for T : T is the threshold value used for placing an upper physical limit on the position of a label control's bottom edge relative to a main control, for that label control to qualify candidate label donor under the top zone scenario above.
 T varies by platform:

 -   **Desktop platforms \(Win32, WPF, Java, Silverlight\):**